MicrosoftDocs/microsoft-style-guide/styleguide/word-choice/use-technical-terms-carefully.md

 If
 you're writing for an industry or profession, use the words your audience uses.
 First, verify Microsoft and industry usage.
-Check the A–Z word list, [*The American Heritage Dictionary*](https://ahdictionary.com/), and your group's editorial style guide.
+Check the A–Z word list and [*The American Heritage Dictionary*](https://ahdictionary.com/).
 Then look to authoritative industry resources:

   - Terminology websites, such as [Webopedia.com](http://www.webopedia.com/), [BusinessDictionary.com](http://www.businessdictionary.com/), and [Whatis.TechTarget.com](http://whatis.techtarget.com/).
   - Industry standard sites, such as [W3C](http://www.w3.org/standards/xml) and [IEEE](http://www.ieee.org/index.html).
   - Industry research organizations, such as Forrester Research and Gartner.
-Check with the [MS Library](http://mslibrary/Pages/Home.aspx) to learn more.
-(This site requires Microsoft network access.)
   - Domain books, such as the *[PMI Lexicon of Project Management Terms](http://www.pmi.org/PMBOK-Guide-and-Standards/PMI-lexicon.aspx)* or the [FDIC List of Abbreviations and Glossary of Terms](http://www.fdic.gov/bank/historical/managing/history3-B.pdf).

 ## Don’t create a new term if one already exists